Awesome Osprey Science Project

 We are excited to have you participate in studying the nesting behavior of the Dunrovin Ranch ospreys!
 Our Awesome Osprey collaboration involves people from across the world, students and their teachers, bird lovers in Europe and North America, seniors living in residential communities, and many more.
 This project brings all of us together on a Learning Adventure like no other!

 We at Dunrovin Ranch are completely smitten with having two wonderful osprey residents, affectionately known as Hal and Harriet, nest above our barn.
-With the installation of the web camera in 2011, Harriet was positively identified, so we know she is at least 7 years old.
+With the installation of the web camera in 2011, Harriet was positively identified.
+We know she is at least 11 years old because osprey don't breed until they after their third birth date and she has been breeding here for last 8 years.
 From 2011-2014, Harriet was pair bonded with an osprey named Ozzie.
 In 2014, an eagle attacked Ozzie, and he was killed.
 It is likely Harriet and Ozzie were pair bonded prior to 2011, but we can only confirm their identification from that point on.
 Harriet received several suitors after Ozzie died and eventually decided on Hal, who joined the nest in 2015.
-We know that Harriet is at least three years old in 2011, Hal was at least 3 years old in 2015.
+We know that Hal was at least 3 years old in 2015.

 Meet the Ospreys